BuzzRage/PlotNetTrace/README.md

 * Add calculation of actual sending rate for endpoints
 * Add config file to store infos for data location (input and output files path)
 * NetTrace.py: Create a class router and a class endpoint that both implements attributes of Measure class
+* NetTrace.py: Change add_matched_field() to not return ','
+* Add option to force .csv file rewriting or implement a version system and force writing if new version